ibltsandwich/dollarel/README.md

 Removes all HTML of all the elements in the collection from the DOM and removes all elements from the collection itself.

 ### ```attr```
-Returns the specified attribute specified as an argument.
+Returns the attribute as specified in the argument.

 ### ```find```
 Returns a collection of the elements, which match the provided selectors, and are descendants of the element on which the method was called.